Glass Art Objects ‘A Cascade of Colour’ by Rebecca Mansbridge

 Glass Art Objects Artist

 Rebecca J Mansbridge is a talented and passionate British fused glass artist.
 Her creativity has taken many forms over the past 30 years, encompassing textile media, glass painting, photography and desktop publishing.
-In 2004, she joined a local workshop group which taught the skills for copper foil work and fusing glass.
+In 2004, she joined a local workshop group that taught the skills for copper foil work and fusing glass.
 Rebecca has been exploring the beauty of this material ever since.
 She simply loves the colours of glass and the way light transforms it.

 Rebecca’s delicate and often atmospheric fused glass waves and pictures capture the magical beauty and tranquillity of the natural world.
 In contrast, she has recently started exploring high-end glass.
 These pieces are more abstract and tactile.
 Many play with the way light shining through glass transforms.
 All her work is colourful and intricate and is created using several layers of glass, playing with visual depth.